How a Man Ages?

 Q5: Can maintaining a healthy weight slow down the ageing process?

 A5: Yes, maintaining a healthy weight is beneficial for healthy ageing.
 However, excess weight can increase the risk of ageing-related chronic diseases, such as diabetes and heart disease.
+A balanced diet and regular exercise can help achieve and maintain a healthy weight, promoting overall well-being.

 Q6: Is there any scientific evidence supporting the effectiveness of anti-ageing creams?

+A6: Scientific evidence supporting the effectiveness of anti-ageing creams is limited.
 While some ingredients, like retinol and hyaluronic acid, have shown promising results in reducing the signs of ageing, the overall efficacy of these products varies.

 It’s essential to choose reputable brands and consult with a dermatologist for personalized recommendations.